ckswilliams/modOpenREM/docs/skindosemap.rst

 ########################################
-Calulation and display of skin dose maps
+Calculation and display of skin dose maps
 ########################################

 ***********************